adambor/btc-pow-locked-outputs/README.md

 ### Example

+There is a Node.JS application in /example directory of the repo, allowing you to create & mine PoW-locked output with arbitrary difficulty (work).
+Here is a detailed example of how the code actually works.

+#### Setup

 A simple example for constructing an output with a difficulty of 2^18 (a miner on average has to go through 262144 hashes to find a solution) - all numbers are in hexadecimal.

 Field order **n** = 0xfffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd0364141\